Clinical Cognitive Sciences Lab

 My Lab is focused on clinical cognitive sciences research.
 We combine knowledge from cognitive and neurosciences to applied contexts, particularly clinical issues.
 The lab is currently based in the Faculty of Psychology at Chulalongkorn University, Thailand.
 It was previously based at Universidad San Francisco de Quito (USFQ), in Ecuador, and was part of the Institute of Neurosciences, which I also directed.

 Founded in May 2014, the lab has provided research opportunities for numerous local research students as well as interns who came for research experience from the USA and Europe.
 Indeed, the lab has always been very diverse, with guests from Germany, the Netherlands, the UK, the USA, etc. The lab also organizes academic seminars throughout the academic semesters.
 These ‘Brain Meetings’ bring guest scientists to the Lab to present their research, and these have been similarly international.
-Over the years we had hosted presenters from many renowned research institutes including.
-University of Oxford, Harvard University Medical School, University of Geneva, University of Tehran, and Heidelberg University, as well as local researchers presenting on a wide range of topics in psychology and brain sciences.
-A list of past Brain Meetings organized by PluckLab can be viewed here.
+Over the years we have hosted presenters from many renowned research institutes including.
+University of Oxford, University of Cambridge, Harvard University Medical School, University of Geneva, and Heidelberg University, as well as local researchers presenting on a wide range of topics in psychology and brain sciences.
+A list of past Brain Meetings organized by the lab can be viewed here.

 Henrich, J., Heine, S. J., & Norenzayan, A. (2010).
 The weirdest people in the world?.
 Behavioral and Brain Sciences, 33(2-3), 61-83.